Pistoia Cathedral

 Pistoia Cathedral, or Cathedral of Saint Zeno (Duomo di Pistoia or Cattedrale di San Zeno) is the main religious building of Pistoia, Tuscany, central Italy, located in the Piazza del Duomo in the centre of the city.
 It is the seat of the Bishop of Pistoia and is dedicated to Saint Zeno of Verona.

-Most probably built in the 10th century, it has a façade in Romanesque style, inspired by other churches in Pistoia (San Bartolomeo and San Jacopo).
+Most probably built in the 10th century, it has a facade in Romanesque style, inspired by other churches in Pistoia (San Bartolomeo and San Jacopo).
 The interior has a nave and two side-aisles, with a presbytery and crypt.
 A restoration in 1952–1999 returned the church to its original lines.

 History

 It has been speculated that a smaller cathedral may have existed in Pistoia as early as the 5th century, as it already had a bishop at that time.
 The location of such a building is however unknown: possible sites are those of the current cathedral, of the Pieve di Sant'Andrea or of San Pier Maggiore.

 The first mention of a cathedral dates to 923.
 In 998 a diploma of Emperor Otto III refers to a Palaeo-Christian building located between the "cathedral square" (Piazza del Duomo) and the city's watch tower.
 In 1108 the cathedral was damaged by a fire, and was probably rebuilt over the next few decades, as in 1145 an altar was dedicated in it to Saint James the Great by Bishop Saint Atto.
 In 1202 another fire damaged the cathedral again.
 In 1274–1275 the aisles were covered with vaults, and in 1287 a new altar was begun.
 In 1298 there was further damage caused by an earthquake.
 In 1336 a statue of Saint Zeno was placed in the west front, sculpted by Jacopo di Mazzeo.

 Between 1379 and 1440 the façade was reconstructed with the addition of three tiers of loggias and a portico.
 In 1504 Andrea della Robbia was commissioned to undertake the decoration of the archivolt (for which he created a festoon with plant themes and, in the middle, the crest of the Opera di San Jacopo), of the portico as well as of the lunette with bas-reliefs over the central portal, depicting the "Madonna with Child and Angels".
 He finished the works in 1505.

 In 1598–1614 the medieval choir was demolished, the side chapels were modified and the original apse was replaced by a Baroque tribune surmounted by a dome designed by Jacopo Lafri, while the main aisle was covered by new cross vaults.
 The decoration of the tribune ceiling was also undertaken, and paintings in the same area and in the main chapel were added.
 In 1721 a statue of Saint James the Great, by Andrea Vaccà, was added to the façade.
 The medieval mullioned windows, replaced by Baroque windows, were restored between 1952 and 1966, and the vaults over the aisle were removed.